Nariyapuram

 Nariyapuram is a village in Vallicode Panchayat of Pathanamthitta district in Kerala, India.
 Nariyapuram is located in the northern part of Pathanamthitta.
 Pandalam, which is seven km away is the nearest town.
 The district headquarters Pathanamthitta is eight km away.
 There are regular bus services via Nariyapuram.
 Schools, hospitals, places of worship and all other necessities are also available.
 The population here is not too large.
 There are vast areas of paddy fields and most of the villagers are farmers.
 Borders of Nariyapuram are Thattayil along the south, Thumpamon along the west, Achankovil river along the north and Kaipattoor along the east.
-One of the existing sugarcane cultivation in Central Travancore is in Nariyapuram.
+One of the existing sugarcane cultivation in Central Travancore is in Nariyapuram.new state Highway 80 (SH-80)[Konni Haipad Road] in one junction nariyapuram.

 History

 It is presumed that the regions that Nariyapuram was formerly under the rule of Pandalam, which had connections with the Pandya kingdom.^{[7]} When Pandalam was added to the princely state of Travancore in 1820, the region came under Travancore administration.